hs950559/coryrylan.com/_posts/2016-02-02-es2015-class-in-angularjs-controllers-and-services.md

 before we define them we get a reference error.

 Now our controllers and services are using ES2015 classes and are that much closer to looking like Angular 2 style components and services.
-A working demo of this post can be found at this <a href="http://plnkr.co/edit/D9MEJZe4pF6oztf7DP31?p=preview" target="_blank">plnkr</a>.
+A working demo of this post can be found by clicking the demo link below.
 Note using native non transpiled classes, this is not supported in Angular 1 just yet but it is in the works.
 See this <a href="https://github.com/angular/angular.js/issues/13510" target="_blank">GitHub Issue</a>.